Frequently Asked Questions¶

 There are a few types of module errors you might see:

 - If you're using the faculty cluster, make sure the node you're running on supports the software you want to use.
-See here for more info.
+If you're running on an x86-64-v3 (avx2) CPU, the software may not be built yet.
+Submit a build request

 - You have not loaded the module's dependencies prior to loading the module you want to use.
 See here for more info on the hierarchical module scheme